The Hub Designs MDM Think Tank met last week with Terry Stickler, Senior Director of Marketing at Stibo Systems

-Today — September 14th 2012 — is Hub Designs’ fifth anniversary of incorporating.
-So much has changed since then, but our core mission – of bringing the highest quality management and technology consulting on master data management and data governance to our clients – hasn’t changed.
+September 14th 2012 is Hub Designs’ fifth anniversary.
+Our core mission – bringing the highest quality consulting on master data management and data governance to our clients – hasn’t changed.

 The Hub Designs MDM Think Tank recently received a briefing from Martin Turvey, CEO of Loqate.

 Peter Perera from The Perera Group with a very interesting article about the convergence of Master Data Management (MDM) and social networking.

 The final deadline for the COLLABORATE 2012 conference Call for Papers is TODAY – Monday, October 17.

 The deadline for the Call for Papers for the 2012 COLLABORATE conference is Friday, October 14.

 Hub Designs Celebrates Fourth Anniversary – Four years ago today, Hub Solution Designs, Inc. was incorporated in the Commonwealth of Massachusetts.

 The Call for Papers for the 2012 COLLABORATE conference is open.